Equine Activities & Therapies

 Our program is designed to open up the world of horses to our local community in a safe and fun learning environment.
 Our horses are specifically chosen for their good nature, patience and willingness to interact with people.
 Our professional staff has received extensive training on safety and the most effective teaching methods to reach all individuals.
 Our community lesson programs offer something for all levels of riders from someone who has never ridden to someone who is looking to further their riding and horsemanship skills.

 Dates and times will be announced mid-March – register your interest before then with Rachel.Contact Marie to register your interest

 for children with sensory differences and autism

 “IMMERSION” is a sensory-rich Equine Assisted Activities & Therapies Program.
 It is a collaboration between High Hopes highly qualified and experienced Therapeutic Riding Instructors and the Physical and Occupational Therapists and Speech and Language Pathologists from Yale New Haven Health Lawrence + Memorial Hospital.
-Referral is through the L+M pediatric team.
+A referral is through the L+M pediatric team.

 for children of military families entering grades 5 -8